 AHL's information security program is managed by its CISO with collaboration across lines of businesses and corporate functions.
 AHL's CISO is a senior-level executive responsible for establishing and executing AHL's information security strategy, including cybersecurity oversight.
 AHL's information security program implements a detailed cyber incident response plan that provides controls and procedures for handling cyber incidents and incorporates a cross-functional approach to addressing cyber risk, with engagement among internal working groups.
-AHL's CIO and CISO are members of AHL's management operational risk committee, which reports to AHL's board risk committee.
+AHL's CIO and CISO are members of AHL's management operational risk committee, which reports to AHL's management risk committee, which reports to AHL's board risk committee.

 AHL's CIO has over 30 years of insurance and financial services operations and technology experience, having held numerous operations and technology leadership positions, including as the Global Business Information Officer of Consumer Businesses and Chief Information Officer of Life and Retirement at large insurance companies.
 He holds an undergraduate degree in Business Management and a master's degree in Management Information Systems.
 AHL's CISO is responsible for managing Athene's information security program.
-He has over 15 years of information security experience and is a Certified Information Systems Security Professional, Certified Information Systems Manager, and Check Point Certified Engineer.
+He has over 15 years of information security experience and is a Certified Information Systems Security Professional, Certified Information Systems Auditor, Certified Information Systems Manager, and Check Point Certified Engineer.
 He holds an undergraduate degree in Statistical Science and a master's degree in business.